Post (Björk album): Hyperballad

+Possibly Maybe

 "Possibly Maybe" was released as the fifth single on 28 October via several 12-inch records and three different CD releases.
 A limited-edition 12-inch double A-side with remixes of "Possibly Maybe" and "Enjoy" (by Mark Bell and Dom T., respectively) was also released.
 "Possibly Maybe" peaked at number 13 on the UK Singles Chart.
 Sednaoui directed the music video for "Possibly Maybe", despite the song being about his failed relationship with Björk.
 Björk and Sednaoui had previously worked together in the music video for "Big Time Sensuality".
 In the clip, she appears "as a goddess, floating out from a numinous light-streaked background."
 Sednaoui is known for having a particularly filmic technique for each of his clips; in "Possibly Maybe", the use of blacklighting "makes Björk glow sensuously and perversely".
 It was conceived in a theatrical way: nearly all of the scenes were filmed in the same space, which is transformed with changes in the mise-en-scène.
 The style of "Possibly Maybe"'s scenery and Björk's wardrobe reference East Asian imagery, and a Japanese traditional doll is featured as Björk's only accompaniment; as a silent witness, it is the object on which the protagonist casts reflections on her own identity.
 Regarding the video, Sednaoui said: "Her song and my video were a way of saying things to each other that we couldn't say otherwise."

+I Miss You

 "I Miss You" was released as the sixth and final single on 17 February 1997.
 Although it became Björk's third US Dance Club Songs number-one single, it was the least successful single from Post in Europe, as it peaked only at number 36 on the UK Singles Chart.
 The animation of its music video was produced by John Kricfalusi and directed by Erik Weiss.
 It was promptly censored on MTV because of its nudity and violence towards the end.